-The Dallas Public Library has approximately 662,000 active library card users.
-There are currently 129,749 library card holders who are blocked from checking out materials due to book replacement fees.
+The Dallas Public Library has 707,495 active library card users.
+There are currently 107,252 library card holders who are blocked from checking out materials due to fees.
 The Library will follow in the footsteps of library industry pioneers such as the Los Angeles County Public Library that allows patrons to participate in a reading challenge to lower or eliminate fees on their accounts.
-Library systems that also provide reading challenges to eliminate fees include New York Public Library, Queens Public Library, Buffalo Public Library, and the Great River Regional Public Library.
-By offering an opportunity to pay off these fines non-monetarily, the Library has the potential to welcome back up to 20% of the library card holders that are blocked from borrowing materials.
+By offering an opportunity to pay off these fines non-monetarily, the Library has the potential to welcome back library card holders that are blocked from borrowing materials.
+To date, over \$30,000 has been raised to forgive accrued fees allowing the library to reinstate blocked card holders.